Giszta/photopage/README.md

-Created by <a href="https://www.linkedin.com/in/adam-giszter/">Adam Giszter</a> - feel free to contact me!
+Created by <a href="https://www.linkedin.com/in/adam-giszter/" target="_blank">Adam Giszter</a> - feel free to contact me!